Learning $k$-Modal Distributions via Testing

 Consider the graph (histogram) of the discrete density $q$.
 The $x$-axis represents the $n$ points of the domain and the $y$-axis the corresponding probabilities.
 We first informally describe how to obtain $q^{(1)}$ from $q$.
-The construction of $q^{(i+1)}$ from $q^{(i)}$ is identical.
-Let $j$ be the leftmost left-extreme point (mode) of $q$, and assume that it is a local maximum with height (probability mass) $q(j)$.
+The construction of $q^{(i)}$ from $q^{(i-1)}$, $i \in [\ell]$, is essentially identical.
+Let $j_{1}$ be the {\em leftmost} (i.e., having minimum $x$-coordinate) left-extreme point (mode) of $q$, and assume that it is a local maximum with height (probability mass) $q(j_{1})$.
 (A symmetric argument works for the case that it is a local minimum.)
-The idea of the proof is based on the following simple process (reminiscent of Myerson's ironing process~\cite{Myerson:81}): We start with the horizontal line $y = q(j)$ and move it downwards until we reach a height $h_0 < q(j)$ so that the total mass ``cut-off'' equals the mass ``missing'' to the right ; then make the distribution ``flat'' in the corresponding interval (hence, reducing the number of modes by at least one).
-The resulting distribution is $q^{(1)}$ and equation (\ref{eqn:contrapositive}) implies that $\dtv(q^{(1)}, q) \leq \tau/k$.
+The idea of the proof is based on the following simple process (reminiscent of Myerson's ironing process~\cite{Myerson:81}): We start with the horizontal line $y = q(j_{1})$ and move it downwards until we reach a height $h_1 < q(j_{1})$ so that the total mass ``cut-off'' equals the mass ``missing'' to the right; then we make the distribution ``flat'' in the corresponding interval (hence, reducing the number of modes by at least one).